novomancy/DIG510/README.md

 ## Timeline

-Topic do not map directly to specific class sessions or dates in this asychronous course, but topics are presented in roughly this order:
+Topics do not map directly to specific class sessions or dates in this asychronous course, but topics are presented in roughly this order:

 ### Unit 1–Defining Metadata
 - What are metadata?